ahmohbati/SecOn/Sguil.md

 * You can resize columns by right-clicking on the column heading.

+* You can separate realtime alerts into separate panes, based on severity level, by editing `/etc/sguil/sguil.conf` as follows:

+<pre><code>
+    #Number of RealTime Event Panes
+    #set RTPANES 1
+    set RTPANES 3

+    # Specify which priority events go into what pane
+    # According to the latest classification.config from snort,
+    # there are only 4 priorities.
+The sguil spp_portscan mod
+    # uses a priority of 5.
+    #set RTPANE_PRIORITY(0) "1 2 3 4 5"
+    set RTPANE_PRIORITY(0) "1"
+    set RTPANE_PRIORITY(1) "2 3"
+    set RTPANE_PRIORITY(2) "4 5"
+</code></pre>
 * It is important to ensure events displayed in Sguil are regularly classified, or else it could cause problems with the Sguil database.
 Consider creating an [autocat rule](https://github.com/Security-Onion-Solutions/security-onion/wiki/ManagingAlerts#autocategorize-events) to assist with this.

 * [Configure Sguil alert email notification(s)](https://github.com/Security-Onion-Solutions/security-onion/wiki/Email#how-do-i-configure-sguil-to-send-alerts-via-email)